-1> Press Patch (one of the blue function buttons bottom right).

-2> Press [Fixtures].
+- 1> Press Patch (one of the white function buttons above the numeric keypad). - 2> Press [Fixtures].

-- 3> Select the correct fixture manufacturer from the softkeys ([Previous] and [Next] page through the list of manufacturers).
+- Select the correct fixture manufacturer from the softkeys ([Previous] and [Next] page through the list of manufacturers).
 Or use Quick Search and type the first few letters of the manufacturer's name on the keyboard to find the one you want. - 4> Select correct fixture from the softkeys (F and G show other pages).
 You can use Quick Search here as well. - 5> Select the correct fixture operating mode from the softkeys. - 6> [Address =] shows the first free DMX address.
 Type the new address on the numeric keypad if you want a different one.
-[DMX line=xx] lets you patch to a different DMX line, or you can enter the address as [line]. [address], e.g. 2.45 would set address 45 on line 2.
+[DMX line=xx] lets you patch to a different DMX line, or you can enter the address as [line].[address], e.g. 2.45 would set address 45 on line 2.

-- 7> Press a Fixture Select button to patch the selected fixture. - 8> The Select button lights up dimly to show it is patched.
-Touch buttons turn dark blue and show fixture details.

-- 9> Repeat from 7 to patch more of the same fixture type.
-The DMX address automatically updates so you can just keep patching by pressing Select buttons. - You can patch a number of fixtures in one go using the [Quantity] button, or by holding down the Select button for the first fixture in the range, then pressing the last Select button in the range.
-On the Touch Wing, run your finger across the buttons, in the same way as for dimmers. - [Options], [Offset] allows you to leave gaps in the DMX channels between fixtures when patching multiple fixtures, which is useful if you are planning a show which may involve exchanging fixtures.
+- 7> Press a Fixture Select button to patch the selected fixture. - 8> The onscreen Select button turns dark blue and shows fixture details when it is patched. - 9> Repeat from 7 to patch more of the same fixture type.
+The DMX address automatically updates so you can just keep patching by pressing Select buttons. - You can patch a number of fixtures in one go using the [Quantity] button, or by running your finger across the buttons on the screen, in the same way as for dimmers. - [Options], [Offset] allows you to leave gaps in the DMX channels between fixtures when patching multiple fixtures, which is useful if you are planning a show which may involve exchanging fixtures.
 The Offset number is the size of the block which will be allocated to the fixture, for example if you want to allow 32 channels for each fixture you would set Offset to 32. - You cannot patch more than one fixture onto a handle.
 If the handle is already used, the patch will fail. - If you are patching a fixture which uses a separate dimmer channel, such as a VL5, you can patch the dimmer channel onto the same handle as the moving light part of the fixture so you can control it all together.
 This is called a Pending Dimmer (in the Patch View window this is indicated with a flash symbol behind the user number). - [Options], [Preset Palettes] sets whether the console will create default colour, gobo and position palettes for the new fixture.
-These are assigned to grey palette buttons 1-10 (colour), 11-20 (gobo) and 21-30 (position).
-If any user palettes are already present on the 1-30 buttons, none of the Preset Palettes will be created.
-If you are using the Touch Wing the Preset Palettes are created in the Position, Colour and Beam workspaces.. - [Options], [AutoGroups] sets whether the console will automatically create groups from the fixtures you patch.
-If Enabled, a group is created for all fixtures of the same type, and another if you patch a quantity of fixtures. - To show the DMX address for fixtures, press View then Patch.
-To show patch details for a single fixture press View then the fixture select button.
+These are created in the Position, Colour and Beam workspace windows. - [Options], [AutoGroups] sets whether the console will automatically create groups from the fixtures you patch.
+If Enabled, a group is created for all fixtures of the same type, and another if you patch a quantity of fixtures.

+- To show the DMX address for fixtures, press Window Open then Patch.
+To show patch details for a single fixture press Window Open then the fixture select button.
 On touch buttons the DMX address is displayed on the top right of the button in the format {DMX line}.{Address} (this display can be disabled using the context menu). - If a patch goes over the capacity of a DMX line, the console will patch at the beginning of the next line.
 For example if you try to patch a Mac500 at channel 1.510, it will actually be patched at 2.1.